Peterenterprise298/documentation/content/applications/hr/referrals.rst

 Share job positions
 ===================

-In order to earn referral points, a user must first share a job position so the applicant can apply for the position.
-There are several ways to share job positions within the Referrals application, through the :ref:`View Jobs <referrals/view-jobs>` button and the :ref:`Email A Friend
+In order to earn referral points, a user must first share a job position, so the applicant can apply for the position.
+Job positions can be shared in several ways within the *Referrals* application, through the :ref:`View Jobs <referrals/view-jobs>` button and the :ref:`Email A Friend
-<referrals/email-jobs>` button.
+<referrals/email-jobs>` button, located at the bottom of the *Referrals* app dashboard.

 .. _referrals/view-jobs: